 What is Bipolar Disorder?

-Bipolar disorder is grouped in two different ways: Bipolar I and Bipolar II and Cyclothymic disorder which involves less severe symptoms of bipolar disorder.
-A person is diagnosed with Bipolar I when they experience a manic episode, followed or preceded by a depressive episode.
-It is more severe than Bipolar II, which a person is diagnosed with when they experience episodes of hypomania and depression.
+Bipolar disorder is grouped in the following ways: Bipolar I and Bipolar II and Cyclothymic disorder which involves less severe symptoms of bipolar disorder.
+A person is diagnosed with Bipolar I when they experience a manic episode, followed by or preceded by a depressive episode.
+The mania is more severe than Bipolar II, which a person is diagnosed with when they experience episodes of hypomania and depression.
 However, Bipolar II depressive episodes can be severely disabling.
 Cyclothymic disorder involves hypomanic episodes and depressive episodes that are typically less severe than people with bipolar I or bipolar II.

-Bipolar disorder requires professional treatment, but it does not prevent anyone from living a full life if they are willing to accept treatment.
+Bipolar disorder requires professional treatment, it does not prevent anyone from living a full life if they are willing to accept treatment.
 There are many ways to manage bipolar disorder; being able to recognize individual triggers that lead to depressive or manic episodes can be preventative.

 As with any other psychiatric disorder, the symptoms of bipolar disorder are both mental and physical.

 - Loss of interest in almost all activities

 - Increased or decreased need for sleep

 - Increased or decreased appetite